samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Home Base

 As a home base for characters, Greyhawk can serve as a place to live, train, and recuperate between adventures.
-As described under “[Getting Players Invested](/sources/dnd/dmg-2024/creating-campaigns#GettingPlayersInvested)” in this chapter, Greyhawk offers a host of potential friends, rivals, villains, and resources.
+As described under "[Getting Players Invested](/sources/dnd/dmg-2024/creating-campaigns#GettingPlayersInvested)" in this chapter, Greyhawk offers a host of potential friends, rivals, villains, and resources.
 Use the people and locations mentioned in this chapter as a starting point for fleshing out characters’ connections to the city, and work with your players to develop those connections.
-Choose one neighborhood of the city (see “[City Neighborhoods](#CityNeighborhoods)” below) as a focus for the characters and their activities.
+Choose one neighborhood of the city (see "[City Neighborhoods](#CityNeighborhoods)" below) as a focus for the characters and their activities.

 #### Urban Adventures